ethhub-io/ethhub/built-on-ethereum/open-finance/stablecoins/dai.md

 ### Accomplishments

 The Dai Stablecoin System has been operating in Beta mode since December 2017.
 The Beta mode allows for a single collateral type, Ether.
-During the period of Dececember 2017 - December 2018, the price of Ether fell over 93% while the Dai remained stable and over-collateralized throughout.
+During the period of Dececember 2017 - December 2018, the price of Ether fell over 93% while Dai remained stable and over-collateralized throughout.

 ### Next

 Multi-Collateral Dai is the next and full version of the Dai Stablecoin System.
-In this system, all ERC-20 tokens are capable of being used as collateral for the Dai.
+In this system, all ERC-20 tokens are capable of being used as collateral for Dai.
 MakerDAO token \(MKR\) holders will be responsible for voting in and setting risk parameters for each collateral type.
 The scope of collateral types are as wide as tokens issued on the Ethereum platform.
-Dai issuance

 ## Important Links